servicebinding/spec/README.md

 A reconciler implementation that supports `ClusterApplicationResourceMapping`s **MUST** support `ServiceBinding` resources that refer to applications that are not PodSpec-able.
 If no Application Resource Mapping exists for the `ServiceBinding` application resource type, the reconciliation **MUST** fail.

-If a `ClusterApplicationResourceMapping` defines `containers`, the reconciler **MUST** first resolve a set of candidate locations in the application resource addressed by the `ServiceBinding` using the `Container` type (`.env`, `.volumeMounts`) for all available containers and then filter that collection by the `ServiceBinding` `.spec.application.containers` filter before applying the appropriate modification.
+If a `ClusterApplicationResourceMapping` defines `containers`, the reconciler **MUST** first resolve a set of candidate locations in the application resource addressed by the `ServiceBinding` using the `Container` type (`.envs`, `.volumeMounts`) for all available containers and then filter that collection by the `ServiceBinding` `.spec.application.containers` filter before applying the appropriate modification.

-If a `ClusterApplicationResourceMapping` defines `env` and `volumeMounts`, the reconciler **MUST** first resolve a set of candidate locations in the application resource addressed by the `ServiceBinding` for all available containers and then filter that collection by the `ServiceBinding` `.spec.application.containers` filter before applying the appropriate modification.
+If a `ClusterApplicationResourceMapping` defines `envs` and `volumeMounts`, the reconciler **MUST** first resolve a set of candidate locations in the application resource addressed by the `ServiceBinding` for all available containers and then filter that collection by the `ServiceBinding` `.spec.application.containers` filter before applying the appropriate modification.

 If a `ServiceBinding` specifies a `.spec.applications.containers` value, and the value contains an `Int`-based index, that index **MUST** be used to filter the first entry in the `.containers` list and all other entries in those lists are ineligible for mapping.
 If a `ServiceBinding` specifies a `.spec.applications.containers` value, and the value contains an `string`-based index that index **MUST** be used to filter all entries in the `.containers` list.
-If a `ServiceBinding` specifies a `.spec.applications.containers` value and `ClusterApplicationResourceMapping` for the mapped type defines `env` and `volumeMounts`, the reconciler **MUST** fail to reconcile.
+If a `ServiceBinding` specifies a `.spec.applications.containers` value and `ClusterApplicationResourceMapping` for the mapped type defines `envs` and `volumeMounts`, the reconciler **MUST** fail to reconcile.

 A reconciler **MUST** apply the appropriate modification to the application resource addressed by the `ServiceBinding` as defined by `volumes`.